hanCodeHub/cmdChat-app/README.md

 }
 ```

-Now any class make use of these queries by autowiring the repository:
+Now any class can make use of these queries by autowiring the repository:

 ```java
 @RestController